fedspendingtransparency/usaspending-api/README.md

 ### Database Setup and Initialization w/Docker Compose
-- Do these steps in order to provision a fresh database.

 - **None of these commands will rebuild a Docker image!
 Use `--build` if you make changes to the code or want to rebuild the image before running the `up` steps.**